helge17/tuxguitar/doc/contribute.md

 Basically: all information enabling us to reproduce the issue is welcome.

-Your work is not over once you have created an issue: stay tuned and check the issue's status regularly, we may have questions for you that need answered before a fix can be implemented.
+Your work is not over once you have created an issue: stay tuned and check the issue's status regularly, we may have questions for you that need to be answered before a fix can be implemented.

 ### Translate app content